internetoftim/build-with-ag2/financial-analysis/README.md

 This project retrieves news and stock price changes for a given stock symbol (e.g., AAPL) and generates a summarized market analysis report.

 ## Features
-- Getting news from Yahoo Finance
+- Getting 5 news from Yahoo Finance
-- Getting stock price changes with Python Code
+- Getting stock price changes with Python Code, and plot a 1-year stock price change graph.
-- Summarized report and analysis report generation -> `market_analysis_report.md`
+- Summarized report and analysis report generation in `market_analysis_report.md`, including a conclusion to buy, sell, or hold the stock.
+Note this is not a financial advice, but a demonstration of how AG2 can help with financial analysis.

 ## Installation